Am I employed, self-employed, both, or neither?

 In one court case, the Home Office sponsored a woman for a social work university course with a view to her training and qualifying as a probation officer.
 The woman performed no duties as an employee and the object of the contract was to further her education and training.
 This meant she was under a contract of training – the sponsorship paid by the Home Office was not taxable.

-The Contracts of Training and Apprenticeship flowchart on the GOV.UK website might help you decide if your contract is one for training or services.
+The Contracts of Training and Apprenticeship flowchart on the GOV.UK website might help you decide if your contract is one for training or service.

 If you are enrolled in a government training scheme, it should normally be clear whether you have employee or trainee status: